CLINICAL TRIAL DATA

 HUMIRA for moderate to severe HS is a weekly subcutaneous injectable.
 The way that HUMIRA treats HS is different.
 It targets a key source of inflammation and is the first and only FDA-approved treatment for HS.
 Primary care physicians and OB/Gyns have been referring patients to specialists for management of immune-mediated diseases for many years.
 Though HS is seen less frequently than some other immune-mediated diseases, there are dermatologists who have become specialists in treating it and have a high comfort level with HS treatment options.
 So when you see patients with moderate to severe HS, I would recommend partnering with a dermatologist.

-Significantly more patients achieved clinically meaningful improvement at week 12.1,2
+Significantly more adult patients achieved clinically meaningful improvement at week 12.1,2

 †HiSCR=Hidradenitis Suppurativa Clinical Response.